Respiratory failure: Treatment

 Type 2 respiratory failure often requires non-invasive ventilation (NIV) unless medical therapy can improve the situation.
 Mechanical ventilation is sometimes indicated immediately or otherwise if NIV fails.
 Respiratory stimulants such as doxapram are now rarely used.

 There is tentative evidence that in those with respiratory failure identified before arrival in hospital, continuous positive airway pressure can be helpful when started before conveying to hospital.

+Prognosis

+Prognosis is highly variable and dependent on etiology and availability of appropriate treatment and management.
+One of three hospitalized cases of acute respiratory failure is fatal.